 If you would like to grow more plants beneficial to bees and other pollinating insects, then now is an ideal time to plant open-centred varieties of Dahlia, such as semi-double, single-flowered, collarette, and single-orchid types.
 There are so many beautiful Dahlia cultivars available; you’ll find Dahlias in a huge range of colours – to suit any colour scheme or planting style.
 For example: Dahlia ‘Classic Rosamunde’ produces semi-double flowers in an elegant and rather exquisite pink colour; while Dahlia ‘Fashion Monger’ is a collarette type Dahlia, which produces striking flowers in magenta and cream.
 If you’re looking for or a more reserved planting palette, Dahlia ‘Clair de Lune’, produces beautiful flowers in a subtle creamy yellow, whereas Dahlia ‘Pooh – Swan Island’, is a vibrant, fun collarette Dahlia, which produces cheery red, orange, and yellow flowers.
 Dahlia ‘Twyning’s Smartie’, produces unusual flowers – the majority of the flowers petals are magenta coloured, but some are white – the proportion of each colour varies from flower to flower, giving an unusual effect in the border.
 While, Dahlia ‘Tahoma Moonshot’ is a compact plant, which produces single, star-shaped flowers with two toned petals in shades of yellow and deep burgundy; the flowers are curved to form an attractive bloom.
 These dahlias will flower their socks off until the frosts arrive, they are fantastic for attracting bees and butterflies, provide colour and interest in your garden, and a supply of cut flowers too!

 It’s also wise to cover brassicas with netting to protect against cabbage white butterflies and pigeons.
-While you’ve got the net out, you may want to net any fruit trees or bushes too – but ensure your net has wide enough spaces for bees to get through, so they can pollinate your fruit.
+While you’ve got the net out, you may want to net fruit trees, raspberries, gooseberries, blackcurrants, redcurrants, whitecurrants, blueberries, and strawberries.
+Ensure your net has wide enough spaces for bees to get through, so they can pollinate your fruit.

-It’s important to regularly feed tomato plants with a high-potash liquid fertiliser, and remove side shoots from your tomato plants; checking for side shoots from the base of the plant, right to the top of the plant as you go.
+If you’re not using an all in one tomato compost and fertiliser, it’s important to regularly feed tomato plants with a high-potash liquid fertiliser.
+Make time to regularly remove side shoots from your tomato plants; check for side shoots at the base of the plant all the way up to the top of your plants.
 You want your tomato plants to produce a good harvest of tomatoes, not an abundance of side shoots, so this simple task really is worthwhile.

-There are so many wonderful vegetables you can grow now; sow seeds of: pumpkins, squash, courgettes, chicory, cucumbers, spring onions, broad beans, runner beans, French beans, Borlotti beans, broccoli, lettuce, endive, peas, mange tout, kohlrabi, sweetcorn, beetroot, carrots, radishes, turnips, kale, leaf beet, and chard.
+There are so many wonderful vegetables you can grow now!
+Sow seeds of: pumpkins, squash, courgettes, chicory, cucumbers, spring onions, broad beans, runner beans, French beans, Borlotti beans, broccoli, cauliflower, lettuce, endive, Florence fennel, peas, mange tout, kohlrabi, sweetcorn, beetroot, carrots, radishes, turnips, kale, leaf beet, and chard.